weatherlink/v2-api/_pages/support.md

   nav: "navMain"
 ---

-# Beta Test Support
+# Support Chat Room

+We have set up a dedicated support chat room for WeatherLink v2 API users.

+The chat room is monitored by the Davis Instruments/WeatherLink engineers responsible for the v2 API.
+Feel free to ask your questions and report any issues you have with the v2 API.

+Keep in mind other people will also be in the chat room so please be careful and do not post your API Secret in the chat.

-Support for v2 API beta testers is available in our [private Gitter chat room](https://gitter.im/WeatherLink/v2-api-beta).
+The private chat room for v2 API beta testers is available at <a href="https://gitter.im/WeatherLink/v2-api-beta">https://gitter.im/WeatherLink/v2-api-beta</a>

-# Support

-Support for all other v2 API users is available in our [public Gitter chat room](https://gitter.im/WeatherLink/v2-api).
+Once the v2 API exits the beta testing phase a new public chat room will be opened and this page and link will be updated.